ModSecurity is an open source project started in 2002, currently backed and

 maintained by SpiderLabs.

-The main tools in the ModSecurity toolbox are logging, parsing, buffering, and the
+The main tools in the ModSecurity toolbox are parsing, and the rule engine.

 For each request it will buffer the request and response headers/bodies, parse them against the